Windows Update: Windows Update for Business

-These features were added in Windows 10 version 1511.
+These features were added in Windows 10 version 1511 (November 2015 Update).
 They are intended for large organizations with many computers, so they can logically group their computers for gradual deployment.
-Microsoft recommends a small set of pilot computers to receive the updates almost immediately, while the set of most critical computers to receive them after every other group has done so, and has experienced their effects.
+Microsoft recommends a small set of pilot computers to receive the updates almost immediately, while the set of most critical computers receives them after every other group has done so, and has experienced their effects.

 Other Microsoft update management solutions, such as Windows Server Update Services or System Center Configuration Manager, do not override Windows Update for Business.
 Rather, they force Windows 10 into the "dual scan mode".
 This can cause confusion for administrators who do not comprehend the full ramifications of the dual scan mode.

 Complementary software and services

 As organizations continued to use more computers, the per-machine Windows Update clients started to become unwieldy and insufficient.
 In response to the need of organizations for deploying updates to many machines, Microsoft introduced Software Update Services (SUS), which was later renamed Windows Server Update Services (WSUS).
 A component of the Windows Server family of operating systems, WSUS downloads updates for Microsoft products to a server computer on which it is running and redistributes them to the computers within the organization over a local area network (LAN).
 One of the benefits of this method is a reduction in the consumption of Internet bandwidth, equal to (N-1)×S, where N is the number of computers in the organization and S is the size made by the updates.
-Additionally, WSUS permits administrators to test updates on a small group of test computers before deploying them to all systems, in order to ensure that business continuity is not disrupted because of the changes of the updates.
+Additionally, WSUS permits administrators to test updates on a small group of test computers before deploying them to all systems in order to ensure that business continuity is not disrupted because of the changes of the updates.
 For very large organizations, multiple WSUS servers can be chained together hierarchically.
 Only one server in this hierarchy downloads from the Internet.

 Update packages distributed via the Windows Update service can be individually downloaded from Microsoft Update Catalog.
-These updates can be installed on computers without internet access (e.g. via USB flash drive) or slipstreamed with a Windows installation.
-In case of the former, Windows Update Agent (wusa.exe) can install these files.
+These updates can be installed on computers without internet access (e.g. via USB flash drive) or slipstreamed with a Windows installation (e.g., Windows XP SP3 x86 updated up to 2019).
+In case of the former, Windows Update Standalone Installer (wusa.exe) can install .msu files.
 In case of the latter, Microsoft deployment utilities such as DISM, WADK and MDT can consume these packages.

 Microsoft offers System Center Configuration Manager for very complex deployment and servicing scenarios.
 The product integrates with all of the aforesaid tools (WSUS, DISM, WADK, MDT) to automate the process.